lgpasquale/saint-peter/README.md

   - tokenIdleTimeout: integer, number of seconds a token can be renewed after it's's expired
   - userListVisibility: one of `public`, `authenticated`, `admin`; who can access (GET) the user list
   - groupListVisibility: one of `public`, `authenticated`, `admin`; who can access (GET) the group list
+  - issuer: `iss` field to be written in the tokens
 - **logger**: a logger that should provide at least two methods: `error` and `info`

 #### `initializeDB ()`